openwisp/ansible-openwisp2/README.md

     openwisp2_nginx_error_log: "{{ openwisp2_path }}/log/nginx.error.log error"
     # uwsgi gid, omitted by default
     openwisp2_uwsgi_gid: null
+    # number of uWSGI process to spawn.
+Default value is 1.
+    openwisp2_uwsgi_processes: 1
+    # number of threads each uWSGI process will have.
+Default value is 1.
+    openwisp2_uwsgi_threads: 2
+    # number of daphne process to spawn.
+Default value is 1
+    openwisp2_daphne_processes: 2
     # the following setting controls which ip address range
     # is allowed to access the openwisp2 admin web interface
     # (by default any IP is allowed)